ew-code/pw-practice-app/README.md

 npx playwright show-report
 ```

+### Test Data, Factories, and Models

+This project uses the following approaches to manage test data and improve test maintainability:

+1. **Factories**:
+   - Factories are used to generate dynamic test data for various scenarios.
+   - Example: Creating user profiles with randomized names, emails, and addresses using `@faker-js/faker`.

+2. **Models**:
+   - Models represent the structure of data used in the application.
+   - Example: A `UserModel` defines the properties of a user, such as `name`, `email`, and `password`.

+3. **Test Data**:
+   - Static and dynamic test data is stored in a structured way to ensure consistency across tests.
+   - Example: Login credentials are stored in a `test-data` file for reuse in multiple tests.

+### Test Cases

+For the purpose of the recruitment process, a separate file `TESTS.md` has been added.
+This file contains detailed descriptions of all implemented test cases, including their purpose, steps, and expected outcomes.

+You can find the test case details in the [TESTS.md](./TESTS.md) file.

 ### Ngx-Admin Angular 14 application from akveo.com

 This is a modified and more lightweight version of the original application to practice UI Automation with Playwright.